 - 9.1.1 The Licensing Authority employs enforcement officers to investigate complaints against licensed premises, allegations of unlicensed activities, and the breach of licence conditions.
 Enforcement may be carried out independently by these authorised persons or in partnership with other enforcement agencies and Responsible Authorities.
-Where joint enforcement work is envisaged, the Licensing Authority will establish appropriate protocols, which will be reviewed at regular intervals. - 9.2.1 In general, action will be taken in accordance with the Authority's Licensing Enforcement Policy.
+Where joint enforcement work is envisaged, the Licensing Authority will establish appropriate protocols, which will be reviewed at regular intervals. - 9.1.2 In general, action will be taken in accordance with the Authority's Corporate Enforcement Policy (July 2022) and The Regulators Code (April 2014).
 The Authority will apply the key principles of targeting, consistency, transparency and proportionality in accordance with the Regulatory Compliance Code.
 Inspection and enforcement will be risk-based with a lighter touch being adopted for premises which are well managed and where there is little or no evidence of crime and disorder, public nuisance or other problems.

-- 9.2.2 An incremental approach will be adopted starting with a verbal or written warning for infringements of the law or failure to comply with licence conditions.
+- 9.1.3 An incremental approach will be adopted starting with a verbal or written warning for infringements of the law or failure to comply with licence conditions.
 Failure to respond to such warnings will result in stronger enforcement measures being taken, which could lead to a prosecution or an application being made for the review of a licence or club premises certificate (see 9.2).
-(Please refer to section 18.0 with regard to the suspension of a premises licence or club premises certificate for non-payment of an annual maintenance fee). - 9.2.3 The Licensing Authority will refer to the following Policies when considering enforcement:
+(Please refer to section 18.0 with regard to the suspension of a premises licence or club premises certificate for non-payment of an annual maintenance fee). - 9.1.4 Where there are implications pertaining to the protection of children the Licensing Authority will take a robust stance, for example where its discretion is engaged this Licensing Authority will consider refusal/revocation in the first instance where test purchases have found venues selling age restricted products to children.